 We provide services to survivors of psychological trauma using evidence-based practices in treatment for active duty and retired veterans, family members, survivors of physical trauma or natural disaster, first responders, and behavioral health providers who are suffering from symptoms of trauma spectrum disorders such as combat/deployment stress, depression, anxiety, post-traumatic stress disorder (PTSD), secondary trauma and burnout.

-Services include individual trauma treatment, group therapy, technology-based interventions and psychological assessment.
-The Clinic Director and faculty service providers have years of experience providing mental health services to soldiers, their families, and civilian adults and children.
+Services include individual trauma treatment, group therapy, technology-based interventions, psychological and neuropsychological assessment.
+The Clinic Director and service providers have years of experience providing mental health services to soldiers, their families, and civilian adults and children.

 Valerie Anderson, PsyD